 Private credit refers to any credit (non-sovereign) instrument which is not financed by a bank and is not issued or traded in an open market.
 Although simple in definition, the private credit universe comprises of a diverse array of strategies which can perform a range of roles within an investor’s portfolio.
 The most common and largest private credit asset classes include infrastructure debt, direct corporate lending and real estate debt.
 However there are other smaller parts of the market too which is what we would classify as specialist credit – these include things like royalty backed lending, litigation and trade finance.

-As UK DB pension schemes mature, their focus moves from simply generating returns to either balancing their continued need for returns with a reduced risk tolerance or more specifically looking to meet cashflow requirements.
+As Defined Benefit (DB) pension schemes mature, their focus moves from simply generating returns to either balancing their continued need for returns with a reduced risk tolerance or more specifically looking to meet cashflow requirements.
 Private credit can help achieve both of these things:

 Private credit has the potential to offer a illiquidity premium in comparison to publicly traded fixed income asset classes, meaning that yields available can often be higher than public fixed income asset classes and equities